palewire/first-github-scraper/docs/scrape-locally.md

   :local:
 ```

-## Find the scraper
+## Download a scraper

 The mechanics of how to devise a web scraper are beyond the scope of this class.
 Rather than craft our own, we will use the scraper created as part of the [“Ẅeb Scraping with Python”](https://github.com/ireapps/teaching-guide-python-scraping/blob/master/Web%20scraping%20with%20Python.ipynb) class put on by [Investigative Reporters and Editors](https://www.ire.org/).
 If you'd like to learn more about the scraping process, follow [their tutorial](https://github.com/ireapps/teaching-guide-python-scraping/blob/master/Web%20scraping%20with%20Python.ipynb).

 ![ire class](_static/scraper-ire.png)

 A completed, simplified version of IRE’s scraper is available at [github.com/palewire/first-github-scraper](https://www.github.com/palewire/first-github-scraper/).
+Open the `scrape.ipynb` file there and click the button labeled "Raw."
+It will give you the scraper’s [source code](https://raw.githubusercontent.com/palewire/first-github-scraper/main/scrape.ipynb).
+Save that file into your repository’s root directory as `scrape.ipynb`.

 The routine is trained to download [WARN Act](https://en.wikipedia.org/wiki/Worker_Adjustment_and_Retraining_Notification_Act_of_1988) notices [posted](https://www.dllr.state.md.us/employment/warn.shtml) by the state of Maryland’s Department of Labor.
 The list is updated when companies based in the state disclose a mass layoff.
 Business reporters frequently use notices like these to report when plants close and workers lose jobs.